RaphaelAsla/DecryptionEffect/README.md

 Works for linux and windows

-This is Caesar Cipher (4 shift) decoder with a little decryption effect.
+Caesar Cipher (4 shift) decoder with a little decryption effect.

 Usage:  python3 decoder.py --decode/--encode --input yourString --speed float (for nice results use lower than 0.05)